You are here

 I accidentally filed my Proof of Claim twice.
 How can I delete the second one?

 We cannot delete documents once they are filed.
-You can withdrawal the claim indicating that you it multiple times in error and wish to withdraw the duplicate(s).
+You can withdrawal the claim indicating that you filed it multiple times in error and wish to withdraw the duplicate(s).

 How do I change the name of my firm, my mailing address and/or my login or password?